DynaPURLS: Dynamic Refinement of Part-Aware Representations for Skeleton-Based Zero-Shot Action Recognition: Acknowledgment

 \begin{IEEEbiography}[{ }]{Jun Liu} is a Professor at School of Computing and Communications in Lancaster University.
 He got the PhD degree from Nanyang Technological University in 2019.
 He was with Singapore University of Technology and Design from 2019 to 2024.
 He is a Senior Area Editor of IEEE Transactions on Image Processing, and an Associate Editor of IEEE Transactions on Circuits and Systems for Video Technology, IEEE Transactions on Neural Networks and Learning Systems, IEEE Transactions on Industrial Informatics, ACM Computing Surveys, and Pattern Recognition.
 He is General Chair of BMVC 2026 and Program Chair of BMVC 2025.
 He has served as an Area Chair of CVPR, ECCV, ICML, NeurIPS, ICLR, IJCAI, AAAI, WACV, and MM.
-His research interests include computer vision, machine learning and digital health. \end{IEEEbiography}
+His research interests include computer vision, machine learning and digital health. \end{IEEEbiography}\BioVSkip

-\begin{IEEEbiography}[{ }]{Hossein Rahmani} received the PhD degree from the University of Western Australia, Perth, WA, Australia, in 2016.
-He is a professor with the School of Computing and Communications, Lancaster University in the U.K. Before that, he was a research fellow with the School of Computer Science and Software Engineering, University of Western Australia.
-His research interests include computer vision, action recognition, pose estimation, and deep learning.
-He now serves as an associate editor for IEEE Transactions On Neural Networks And Learning Systems (TNNLS), Pattern Recognition (PR) and ACM Computing Surveys, an Area Chair for NeurIPS 2025.
-Before that, he served as an Area Chair for CVPR 2024-2025, ICLR 2024-2025 and ECCV 2024, and a Senior Program Committee member of IJCAI 2023-2024. \end{IEEEbiography}
+\begin{IEEEbiography}[{ }]{Hossein Rahmani} is a Professor in the School of Computing and Communications at Lancaster University, U.K. His research focuses on computer vision, machine learning, and generative AI.
+He has extensive leadership and administrative experience in the academic community.
+He currently serves as an Associate Editor for IEEE Transactions on Neural Networks and Learning Systems, Pattern Recognition, and ACM Computing Surveys.
+He serves as an Area Chair for major conferences including CVPR, ECCV, NeurIPS, and ICLR, and is a Program Chair of BMVC 2026.
+He has been awarded several competitive research grants supporting projects in computer vision and deep learning. \end{IEEEbiography}\BioVSkip